MrBrunotte/foodictionary/readme.md

 See the Collections here: **[DatabaseCollections](https://github.com/MrBrunotte/foodictionary/blob/master/planning/collections.png)**

+****
 ## **UX**

 This website is for anyone that likes to cook and want to have all their recipes in order in one place.
 The website have a simple layout with a navigation bar at the top where you can reach all the different sections.
 One can use the website as a registered user on a non-registered user.
 When one becomes registered there are additional feature for the user.
-The user can save recipes to a favorite section, add, edit or delete their own recipes.
+The user can save their own recipes to a favorite section, add, edit or delete their own recipes.

 The typical user is anyone that loves to cook and have their recipes in one place on the web.